Comparing Cibus (CBUS) & Its Peers

-Cibus (NASDAQ:CBUS – Get Free Report) is one of 20 public companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its competitors?
-We will compare Cibus to similar businesses based on the strength of its dividends, risk, valuation, profitability, earnings, institutional ownership and analyst recommendations.
+Cibus (NASDAQ:CBUS – Get Free Report) is one of 19 public companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its rivals?
+We will compare Cibus to similar businesses based on the strength of its analyst recommendations, dividends, risk, earnings, profitability, institutional ownership and valuation.

 Institutional and Insider Ownership